Considering rollback after upgrading an Aurora cluster using the RDS B/G Deployments feature

 However, if you use this function to upgrade, it will be difficult to revert to the original Aurora Version 2 if you later discover a critical issue.

-Three reversal patterns were tested
+Three cutting back patterns were tested

-• How to replicate in the reverse direction from Green (MySQL 8.0) to Blue (MySQL 5.7)
+• How to reverse replicate from Green (MySQL 8.0) to Blue (MySQL 5.7)

 • How to take a logical backup from Green (MySQL 8.0) and apply it to Blue (MySQL 5.7)